-Besides your crochet hook and yarn, a stitch marker is your best buddy for crocheting!
+Besides your hook and yarn, a crochet stitch marker is your best buddy and most useful tool!

 You want to look for a locking stitch marker, which is a lot like a fancy safety pin.

 Locking stitch markers come in a few varieties, but the most important thing is that they open and close!
-Don’t get fooled into buying those ordinary ring markers that are for knitting needles… they don’t work for us crocheters!
+Don’t get fooled into buying those ordinary ring markers that are for knitting needles. . . they don’t work for crochet.

 Do you have your stitch markers ready?
 Let me get you and your new best friend acquainted!

-The most common problem crocheters have when crocheting in the round is losing track of where the round starts and ends… which leads to an incorrect stitch count and mayhem!
+The most common problem crocheters have when crocheting in the round is losing track of where the round starts and ends – which leads to an incorrect stitch count and mayhem!
 So, I’ll show you how to use a locking stitch marker to mark the end of a round.

-I don’t tend to use a stitch marker for the first couple of rounds (because there are so few stitches per round), but I usually start at the end of the third round (here, I’m crocheting the snout of the cow, but many circles begin similarly):
+I don’t tend to use a stitch marker for the first couple of rounds (because there are so few stitches per round), but I usually start at the end of the third round.
+Here I’m crocheting the snout of the cow, but many circles begin the same way.

 Since I crochet through the back loop only the front loop is available to hold a locking stitch marker.